pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/28_Renderlet.md

 ## In the configured Controller Action

-In the target controller action you get the follwing parameters which can be accessed by `$this->getParam("key")`.
+In the target controller action, you get the following parameters which can be accessed by `$this->getParam("key")`.

 | Name       | Type                   | Description                                                                                      |
 |------------|------------------------|--------------------------------------------------------------------------------------------------|